mnzaki/ng-fx/README.md

 * `npm install`
 * `npm start`

-This will compile and build the project. ngFx uses `ES2015`, `webpack`, and `gulp`, nothing else too fancy here.
+This will compile and build the project. ng-fx uses `ES2015`, `webpack`, and `gulp`, nothing else too fancy here.

 There is a demo app to try out the animations.